dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** Documents recurring bugs, their root causes, and codified solutions to prevent future regressions during development.
 - **Tags:** bugs, regression, troubleshooting, development, best practices

+### A12.
+DCE - Logging and Debugging Guide
+- **Description:** Explains how to access and use the integrated logging solution for debugging the extension's backend and frontend components.
+- **Tags:** logging, debugging, troubleshooting, development, output channel

 ## II.
 Standalone Utilities & Guides

-# A189.
+### A189.
 Number Formatting Reference Guide
 - **Description:** A standalone guide and utility script for formatting large numbers with K/M/B/T suffixes and dynamic decimal place adjustment for clean UI presentation.
 - **Tags:** utility, script, formatting, numbers, ui, ux, javascript, typescript
 </file>